Free generator inspection checklist

 Generator inspections are required on most Australian construction, mining and industrial sites and align with obligations under WHS legislation, AS/NZS 3000 (wiring rules), AS/NZS 3760 (test and tag) and site-specific electrical safety management plans.

-Benefits of using a generator inspection checklist
+Benefits of using this generator inspection checklist

 - Electrical safety: identify damaged cables, faulty RCDs and earthing issues before personnel connect loads.